ereckers/red-bridge-careers/README.md

 # Red Bridge Careers

-Create, manage, and list job openings and positions for your website's Careers and Jobs sections.
+A WordPress plugin to create, manage, and list job openings and positions for your website's careers and jobs sections.

-Create and manage a Careers, Jobs, and Join Our Team type pages.
-List current job openings and positions and click through to a full page job decription.